 Increased Fuel Consumption

 Fouled tubes in water cooled chillers cause the chiller to consume more energy to achieve the desired cooling output.
 Regular chiller tube cleaning will lower operating costs and extend equipment life.
 A clean chiller cycles less often, thereby reducing the load on motors, pumps and bearings.
 Although helpful, water treatment will not prevent the need to clean the tubes.

 A popular tube cleaning method in the past was cleaning with chemicals.
 This was done by circulating a cleaning chemical, often an acid, through the chiller to clean the tubes.
-In recent years, this method has fallen out of favor for many operators due to excessive cost, safety concerns and disposal problems.
+In recent years, this method has fallen out of favor for many operators, due to excessive cost, safety concerns and disposal problems.

 When cleaning speed is essential, and the chiller tubes do not require any scrubbing action to achieve the desired results, another cleaning method exists.
-It involves shooting a cleaning tool through the tube at high speed using a blast of water and pressurized air.
+It involves shooting a cleaning tool through the tube at high speeds, using a blast of water and pressurized air.
 This is by far the fastest way to clean chiller tubes available today.
-When speed is important but the tubes do need scrubbing, there is a newly developed flexible shaft system that mechanically feeds the shaft and rotating brush through the tubes at high speed.
+When speed is important, but the tubes do need scrubbing, there is a newly developed flexible shaft system that mechanically feeds the shaft and rotating brush through the tubes at high speed.
 This system is a significant improvement over manual feeding of the shaft.